 The resident’s training experience will include required rotations with the inpatient family medicine team, outpatient family medicine center and an administrative academic experience at Butler University.
 Elective rotation opportunities for the resident may include, but are not limited to, the areas of infectious disease, cardiology, critical care, behavioral care, neurology and administration.
 Activities will include inpatient rounding, disease state management in the pharmacotherapy clinic, medication counseling, healthcare provider education, and mentorship of pharmacy students and PGY1 residents.
-The resident will serve as primary preceptor to student pharmacists from Butler University on either the general medicine or ambulatory care rotation and participate in classroom instruction (both didactic and case-based interactive discussion) of Butler University pharmacy students.
+The resident will serve as primary preceptor to student pharmacists from Butler University and participate in classroom instruction (both didactic and case-based interactive discussion) of Butler University pharmacy students.
 Additional requirements of the residency include distribution (staffing) every fourth weekend, a poster presentation at ASHP Midyear, and a residency project presentation at the Great Lakes Regional Conference.
 The resident’s experiences are not limited to the above, allowing the resident to tailor the experience to his or her professional interests.

-Tracey Costello, Pharm.D., BCPS
+Tracy Costello, Pharm.D., BCPS

 Assistant Professor of Pharmacy Practice, Butler University

 Clinical Pharmacy Specialist, Family Medicine, Community Hospital East